 - Call for evidence

 Do you have experience of delivering (or supporting others to deliver) public engagement in genome editing or related fields?
 Would you be happy to share your learning, and find out more about what others are doing?
 We are keen to hear from people working in this area to better understand the texture of the landscape.
 You might have a case study; a resource; an example of what hasn’t gone well and why; evaluation reports; audience research; a great image; or top tips from your own practice.
 All of this information is useful, so please share it with us using our ‘call for evidence’ form.
+In order for the evidence to be synthesised ahead of the event on 26th October, please submit by 9th October.

 - 'What Works' events